kriskhaira/alfred-workflows/README.md

 # alfred-workflows

 Repository for my Alfred workflows.
-Currently only one:
+Currently only one workflow here but will add more later.

+## Pivotal Tracker ID Scrubber

+This workflow finds the Pivotal Tracker story ID in any selected text and copies it to clipboard.

 ### Why I made this